huangzz02/JudgeGirl/README_EN.md

 ## Project Structure

-Each folder usually contains the following files:
+Each folder usually contains the following files：

 - **`.c` or `.py`**：Source code files
 - **`.exe`**：Executable files (C only)